ForgeRock/openig-devops-guide/docker/sample1-base/readme.md

 3. Run the docker image:<br>
 $ `docker run -p 8080:8080 forgerock/openig-base`

-4. Test that OpenIG is running on http://openig.example.com:8080:<br>
+4. Test that IG is running on http://openig.example.com:8080:<br>
-The OpenIG welcome page of is displayed.
+The IG welcome page of is displayed.

 When you have finished, in the terminal that is running the Docker image press `CTRL-C` to stop the image.